okfn/opendatasurvey/README.md

 3. Ensure you are running the supported version of Node.js, which is [declared in the 'engines' section of `package.json`](package.json).
 4. Create a database with `createdb opendatacensus`.
 5. Add this line to your hosts file: `127.0.0.1 demo.dev.census.org global.dev.census.org id.dev.census.org system.dev.census.org`.
-6. Create a local directory called `opendatacensus` and move into it with `cd opendatacensus`.
+6. Create a local directory called `opendatasurvey` and move into it with `cd opendatasurvey`.
-7. Clone the code with `git clone https://github.com/okfn/opendatacensus .`.
+7. Clone the code with `git clone https://github.com/okfn/opendatasurvey .`.
 8. Install the dependencies with `npm install`.
 9. Create a copy of `settings.json.example` file and name it `settings.json` changing any values as required.